René Stadtkewitz: Political career and arson attack

-Stadtkewitz became a member of the Christian Democratic Union (CDU) in 1995, and represented the party locally in the state parliament of Berlin from 2001 to 2010.
+Stadtkewitz became a member of the Christian Democratic Union (CDU) in 1995, and represented the party locally in the state parliament of Berlin from 2001 to 2011.
 On the night of 10 August 2006, an arson attack was carried out on Stadtkewitz and his family in their house.
 A Molotov cocktail was thrown into an open basement window, setting a mattress on fire.
 Stadtkewitz and his wife got the two sleeping children out of their beds and fled outside.
 Stadtkewitz had been threatened a few months earlier.
 In three letters he was told that "the family would be at risk" if he did not give up his opposition to the construction of the Khadija Mosque and did not resign his mandate as a member of parliament.
 State security took up the investigation because a political background could not be ruled out.
 The CDU politicians Friedbert Pflüger and Frank Henkel and the state and parliamentary group leaders of the Berlin CDU declared their solidarity with Stadtkewitz.
 The perpetrators were not identified.

 Stadtkewitz had campaigned against the construction of the Khadija Mosque of the Ahmadiyya Muslim Jamaat in Berlin-Heinersdorf.
 He supported a citizens' initiative and took part in several demonstrations against the construction of the mosque.
 At the closing rally of the demonstration on 11 July 2007, he gave a speech in which he described Islam as a "political religion" that "cannot be integrated into Europe".

 German Freedom Party

 Stadtkewitz was expelled from the CDU in 2010 after inviting Dutch anti-Islam politician Geert Wilders to hold a speech.
-He then founded the German Freedom Party.
-The same year he was part of an initiative with international politicians Heinz-Christian Strache, Kent Ekeroth and Filip Dewinter in Jerusalem that declared their support for Israel against Islamic terrorism.
-He also attended an international counter-jihad conference in Paris the same year.
+He refused demands to cancel the invitation, while claiming that public debate about the Islamic faith had been "too timid" in Germany, and that the debate should focus on "the defense of freedom and of Christian values", including concerns about "countless young women, who are forced into arranged marriages, enslaved and who sometimes become victims of so-called honor killings".
+He then founded the German Freedom Party together with former CDU politician Marc Doll and former Pirate Party Germany politician Aaron Koenig.
+Later the same year, he was part of an initiative with international politicians Heinz-Christian Strache, Kent Ekeroth and Filip Dewinter in Jerusalem that declared their support for Israel against Islamic terrorism.
+He also attended an event at Ground Zero in New York City by the invitation of Pamela Geller and Stop Islamization of America, and an international counter-jihad conference in Paris.

-In 2013 he stepped down as leader of the party and instead called on his supporters to vote for the new Alternative for Germany (AfD), while Michael Stürzenberger became new leader.
+Stadtkewitz stepped down as leader of the party in 2013, and instead called on his supporters to vote for the new Alternative for Germany (AfD), while Michael Stürzenberger became new leader.
 After comparing the parties' political programmes Stadtkewitz concluded that they overlapped 90 percent.
-After several hundred new members from the party joined AfD, the AfD's then-leader Bernd Lucke however declared a ban on new admissions from the party.
+After several hundred new members from the party joined AfD, the AfD's then-leader Bernd Lucke, considering the party "Islamophobic", however declared a ban on new admissions from the party.